Max-Edelson/Bullet-Journal/admin/meetings/05-03-2021_project_check_3.md

 - If time, create static versions of time-based logs

 ## Agenda:
+1. Upload any miros or brainstorming documents into repo
+2. Go over demos
-1. Choose jobs for each team for next week
+3. Choose jobs for each team for next week
+4. We must start making tangible progress (coding and designing) because we are more than halfway through the quarter

 ## Notes from discussion:
 -